-As mentioned in section 3 above there has been continuous development in the use of blockchain in bond issuances.
+Notably, there has been continuous development in the use of blockchain in debt capital market transactions, specifically bond issuances.
+Blockchain technology is being used to issue debt instruments, so all transactions (including issue, transfer of title and redemption) would be implemented through smart contracts and recorded on the blockchain.
 Currently, the majority of blockchain issued bonds only mirror off-chain transactions on the on-chain ledger, rather than effecting the transaction using blockchain.
 The technology generally has not yet not extended to allow for the recordings in the ledger to constitute a transfer of legal title to the bonds and consequently, transactions are executed through an off-chain bond register then replicated on the blockchain.